srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 1. Nested class : A.B bObj = Aobj.new B();
 2. Nested static: A.B Bobj = new A.B();
 3. Anonymous : A obj = new A(){.........}
+**Steps to create immutable class**: class and variables are final, parameterized constructor, only getters no setters

 ## Constructor
 -intialize object, no return type, cannot make constructor final.